Jacobog02/Jacobog02.github.io/index.md

 excerpt: "About Me..."
 ---

-MS student in Bioinformatics at Oregon Health & Science University.
+Computational Biologist at Stanford Univeristy.

 ## Background and Interests:
+Currently working at the Satpathy Lab leveraging single cell datasets to derive novel insights in normal health and disease.
+Additionally provide computational and analytics support to members of the lab to assist in a variety of data types and research questions.

+- scmtATAC-seq
+- Perturb-seq
+- etc.

-Working at the Maslen Lab studying Geneticically Triggered Aortic Aneurysms.
+Previously worked in Maslen Lab at Oregon Health & Science University studying Geneticically Triggered Aortic Aneurysms.

 - NGS Sequencing including Whole Exome sequencing, Targeted and Whole Genome Bisulfite Sequencing
 - Genetically Triggered Aortopathy in Turner Syndrome.
 - DNA methylation analysis and visualization.

 ## Current Projects:

-My current research interests are varied due to my ongoing studies.
+My current research interests include:

-Some project stemmed out of final projects of coursework.
-Others are pet projects to practice informatics.
+1) Longitudinal characterization of blood in healthy donors.

+Previous research interests:

 1) Thesis Project explores epigenetic alterations in DNA methylation related to Bicuspid Aortic Valve in Turner Syndrome.